-The Northeast Comprehensive Center (NCC) will continue to build on the technical assistance and professional development activities with the New York State Education Department (NYSED) that were initiated over the past two years.
-The work consists of supporting the state education department’s further priorities set forth in the Regents Reform Agenda, Race to the Top, and ESEA Flexibility waiver.
+The Northeast Comprehensive Center (NCC) continues to build on technical assistance and professional development activities with the New York State Education Department (NYSED) that were initiated over the past five years.
+Current work supports the implementation of the Every Student Succeeds Act (ESSA) consolidated state plan and other priorities set forth by the Board of Regents.

 Our state activities consist of:

 - Assisting the Office of Early Learning and Office of Curriculum and Instruction to develop resources and professional development opportunities to promote and share high quality practices that support implementation of revised standards in prekindergarten–3rd grade, including the revision of New York State’s comprehensive prekindergarten standards resource and the development of a companion kindergarten standards resource.
 This includes helping the state to develop the capacity to support implementation, coordinating a statewide institute to support implementation, and partnering with early learning groups to ensure alignment and consistent messaging.